zephyrzane/zanellm/README.md

 Privacy-first local LLM gateway for developers.

-ZaneLLM gives one local OpenAI-compatible endpoint for provider accounts, API keys, model routing, usage, and playground testing.
+ZaneLLM gives one local endpoint for provider accounts, API keys, model routing, usage, and playground testing.
 It is meant to sit between developer tools and upstream model providers.

 ## What It Does